criseone/tableFramework_IntVis/README.md

+!!!DEPRECATED!!!

+THIS IS TIM FUCHS EDIT'
+HF & GL :)

 # Table Framework for Bits & Atoms III (Data Literacy & Visualization) and Interactive Visualization Course

 This is a node.js server framework using socket.io and including a P5 JS implementation on the client side